 - Extras: Folding chair

-- Affordable home sauna compared to other models
+- Affordable option compared to other personal home saunas on the market

 - Compact and lightweight makes it easy to store and move around

-Get the SereneLife home spa at Amazon, Wayfair, or Overstock.
+Get the SereneLife portable sauna at Amazon, The Home Depot, or Wayfair.

-Two-person home saunas are a popular choice.
+Two-person home indoor saunas are a popular choice.
 Many are compact and competitively priced while still offering the features of larger models, and this two-person infrared sauna is a fine example.
-Made from solid hemlock, the seven carbon heating elements in the walls and floor are 30 percent larger than those made from ceramic, making for more efficient, evenly distributed heat.
-Soft-touch digital control panels are located both inside and out and can be adjusted from 68 to 130 degrees Fahrenheit.
+Made from solid hemlock, the Heming indoor sauna from Dynamic Saunas has seven carbon heating elements in the walls and floor that are 30 percent larger than those made from ceramic, making for more efficient, evenly distributed heat.
+Soft-touch digital control panels are located both inside and out and can reach up to 140 degrees Fahrenheit.
 Both panels include a timer for added safety.
 Audio speakers pair with MP3 or Bluetooth devices, while the lighting provides chromotherapy effects.

 Assembly requires only modest DIY skills, and all that’s required for electrical supply is a standard household outlet.

-While the 4-foot by 4-foot-2-inch exterior footprint means the Dynamic Infrared sauna can fit in even relatively small homes, interior dimensions of 3 foot 7 inches by 3 foot 9 inches make it a bit snug with two adults inside.
-That said, most competitors suffer the same challenges, so this is not unique to the Dynamic Infrared.
+While the exterior footprint of 6.3 feet high by 4 feet wide by 4 feet deep means the Heming infrared sauna can fit in even relatively small homes, interior dimensions of 5.6 feet high by 3.58 feet wide by 3.75 feet deep make it a bit snug with two adults inside.
+That said, most competitors suffer the same challenges, so this is not unique to the Heming infrared.
 It is a very pleasant environment when used by one person at a time.

 - Heating elements: 7